eigenein/ntc-one-wire/README.md

 ### Schematic

-Notes:

-- R2 is a fixed resistor with a known resistance.
+- `R2` is a fixed resistor with a known resistance.
 Start with a one that is close to your typical NTC resistance.
 I recommend to measure actual resistance of the resistor before passing it as `--rf` to improve readings accuracy.
-- C1 aims to filter noise on the NTC wires.
+- `C1` aims to filter noise on the NTC wires.
 It may be tempting to remove it but then you'll sometimes get inadequate readings.

 ![Schematic](schematic.png)